Kotlin/kotlin-spec/src/kotlin.core/overload-resolution.md

 building overload candidate sets.
 Properties are never considered for inclusion for operator calls.

+> This also means that all the properties available through `invoke`-convention
+> are non-eligible for such calls, because there is no way of specifying
+> the `operator` modifier for them, even though the `invoke` callable is required
+> to have such modifier.
+> This means that, as `invoke`-convention itself is an operator call, it is
+> impossible to employ more than one `invoke`-conventions in a single call.

 Different platform implementations may extend the set of functions deemed valid candidates for inclusion as operator functions.

-Please note that this is valid not only for dedicated operator expressions, but also for `for`-loops iteration process and property delegates.
+Please note that this is valid not only for dedicated operator expressions, but also for `for`-loops iteration convention and property delegates.

 ### A call without an explicit receiver